2024 Scholarships - Carroll County | CampusReel

 2024 Carroll County Scholarships

 Carroll County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 44% of Carroll County residents in Georgia over the age of 25 have graduated with a professional degree - 24% have completed high school.
+Despite high costs, 12% of Carroll County residents in Maryland over the age of 25 have graduated with a professional degree - 35% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Carroll County residents in Georgia will continue to need help paying for college.
-3,555 men and 3,153 women are enrolled in grades 9-12 while 2,936 men 4,311 women are currently undergraduates in college.
+It’s clear that Carroll County residents in Maryland will continue to need help paying for college.
+5,845 men and 5,331 women are enrolled in grades 9-12 while 4,435 men 4,759 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Carroll County residents and can help pay for school in a variety of ways.
 Carroll County scholarships, whether they are exclusively available to Carroll County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Carroll County residents.

 How much total award money and scholarships are available for Carroll County residents?